-Some of my specialities are couples counselling, relationship issues, GSRD, bipolar, trauma, panic attacks and PTSD, worries about the future, generalized anxiety disorder, worrying what others think about you, bereavement, anxiety, workplace stress, low self-worth, sexuality, loss and depression, crisis management, ending abusive relationships.
+I specialise in working with people on the Autistic spectrum.
+Some areas I also have particular interest and experience in are couples counselling, relationship issues, GSRD, bipolar, trauma, panic attacks and PTSD, worries about the future, generalised anxiety disorder, worrying what others think about you, bereavement, anxiety, workplace stress, low self-worth, sexuality, loss and depression, crisis management, ending abusive relationships.

 Training, qualifications & experience

 I am a BACP qualified counsellor.
 I have undertaken rigorous training at the New School of Psychotherapy and Counselling which is one of the country’s leading centres of learning within this field.
 My approach has helped many people to face and understand their experiences so that they have the tools to deal with the struggles they may encounter as they go through their lives.

 I have worked with people through a range of services, from private clients to people who have been referred through the public sector and the charity sector.
 This includes long-term work through organisations such as the mental health charity Mind and Transform Counselling, as well as, collaborations with organisations such as Wandsworth Bereavement Service.
 I have worked with people from a wide range of backgrounds including those with complex needs.
 I have a lot of experience working with people on the autistic spectrum.